 Here we see a creative agency directory site, a sales and marketing consulting company, and a sales and marketing agency for the consumer packaged goods (CPG) space.

-You can filter your list further to only include sites that have over 50,000 unique visitors, sort by growth rate, or any other criteria that align with your business objectives.
+You can filter your list further to only include sites that have a rank under 50,000, sort by links in, or any other criteria that align with your business objectives.

 Once you have a list that is relevant to your outreach goals, click Export to download a CSV with all the specs for each site result.
 You can manipulate the data further or import it into your CRM for outreach.